libellux/Libellux-Up-and-Running/docs/ossec/README.md

 <img class="zoom-custom-imgs" :src="('/img/ossec/remote_syslog_value.png')" alt="VMware syslog options">

 Additionally you need to edit the `/etc/profile.local` file for the VMware ESXi SSH prompt as the agentless service expects the prompt to end with either `#` or `$`.
-As administrator SSH to the VMware ESXi shell and using the vi editor append the following line.
+As administrator, SSH to the VMware ESXi shell and using the vi editor append the following line.

 ```bash
 # profile.local